-- We have a slightly more female workforce than the NHS as a whole, at just under 79% female in 2022. - Our mean and median gender pay gaps have reduced slightly in 2022.
-These are broadly in line with national average and national (NHS) levels since 2017 (baseline year). - In 2022, women in the Trust are paid a mean average of £3.51 per hour less than men (median difference: women paid 57p less per hour) - There is a continued pattern of over-representation of women in the lower pay quartile (lowest paid roles) and corresponding under-representation in the upper quartile (highest paid roles). - In relation to Bonus Pay, 3 female consultant staff (of 12) [25%] are in receipt of bonus payments (clinical excellence awards).
-Seven male consultant staff (of 20) [35%] are in receipt of bonus payments (clinical excellence awards). - While the female percentage has remained the same, the percentage of male consultants in receipt of bonus payments has fallen. - Changing Gender Pay Gap is a long-term process.
+- 1. The Trust has a 79% female workforce (marginally higher than in 2022).
+This is a slightly higher rate of female employees than the NHS as a whole (77%, 2021 data from NHS England). - 2.
+Our mean and median gender pay gaps have reduced slightly in 2023.
+These are broadly in line with national average and national (NHS) levels since 2017 (baseline year). - 3.
+In 2023, women in the Trust are paid a mean average of £2.96 per hour less than men (down from £3.51 in 2022).
+Median difference: women paid 37p less per hour (down from 57p) - 4.
+There is a continued pattern of slight over-representation of women in the lower pay quartile (lowest paid roles) and corresponding under-representation in the upper quartile (highest paid roles).
+However, our pay quartiles are more evenly representative than ever before. - 5.
+In relation to Bonus Pay, 6 female consultant staff (of 11) [54.5% (25% in 2022)] are in receipt of bonus payments (clinical excellence awards).
+Fifteen male consultant staff (of 19) [78.9% (35% in 2022)] are in receipt of bonus payments (clinical excellence awards). - 6.
+While the number and percentage of eligible females in receipt of a bonus has significantly increased, the number and percentage of male consultants in receipt of bonus payments has also grown.
+Women's bonus payments remain significantly lower than men's.
+Analysis of the new awards is needed to assess equity in award making (previously awards were for working life).

+Changing Gender Pay Gap is a long-term process.
 We continue to have much to do to make a significant positive impact on our Gender Pay position.